The Hiring Line:

 J. worked with Paula Nordhoff after Clarity.
 He enjoyed working with her very much.
 He was skeptical at first about some of the things he was asked to do but found it all to be very useful in the end.

 J. said that, irrespective of the job-seeking help Paula offered him, he really valued how much Paula acted as a sort of counselor to him.
-He felt that she was the only person to whom he could feel free to express his concerns about his job hunt and his situation.
+And he felt that she was the only person to whom he could feel free to express his concerns about his job hunt and his situation.
 He also valued that she was honest with him when he might pursue a path that wasn’t necessarily a good fit for him.

 J. truly valued that Paula suggested novel approaches to a job hunt and challenged him to expand his mindset about how to do it.
 He learned to step out of his normal rhythm.